Author: News Roundup

 Read More

-ISLAMABAD: There was no change in gold prices across Pakistan.
-According to All Pakistan Gems and Jewelers, the price of gold per tola in the country remains at Rs 523,762.
-In addition, the price of ten grams of gold is Rs 449,041.
-On the other hand, the price of gold in the global market remains at $ 5,010 per ounce.
+KARACHI: The price of gold per tola has decreased by Rs 3,800 across the country.
+According to the All Pakistan Gems and Jewelers Association, the price of gold per tola has decreased by Rs 3,800, after which one tola of gold has become Rs 479,962.
+According to the association, the price of 10 grams of gold has decreased by Rs 3,257 to Rs 411,490.
+On the other hand, the price of gold in the global market has decreased by $ 38 to $ 4,576 per ounce.

 Read More